edvardsbukovskis/andelemandele_rasmotajs/README.md

 This scraper collects data from **www.andelemandele.lv**, specifically categories of the sold items.

 ## How to use
-1. Make sure you have necesary libraries installed.
+1. Make sure you have necessary libraries installed.
 2. Run the scraper.

 ## Notes